mcfrank/lot-language-learning-2023/README.md

 -   Discuss the role of online language processing in language learning
 -   Reproduce and extend results from [Swingley & Aslin (2002)](https://doi.org/10.1111%2F1467-9280.00485).

-We will devote five minutes at the end of class to talking about the group projects on Friday.
+We will devote ten minutes at the end of class to talking about the group projects on Friday.
+By the end of the day, please form a group and send me an email with the names of the people in your group and a paragraph about what you hope to do; I'll try to get you comments.

 ### Day 5: Group projects